UT WIC Eng

 • Canned evaporated milk (12 oz)

-• Lactose-free only if assigned and printed on WIC receipt or benefit list
+• Lactose-free only if listed on your WIC receipt or benefit list

 • Pasteurized